-When Should I Put My Student Loan on Deferment?
+Should I Put My Student Loans on Deferment?

 Establishing When You should Put Your Loans on Deferment

-You do need to do something to address your student loan debt.
-A debt payment plan can help you focus your money so you can get out of debt more quickly.
-Take the time now to work to improve your situation, so you can get out of debt and begin to build wealth.
+If you take the time now to work to improve your situation, so you can get out of debt, and then begin to build wealth.

 Applying for Deferment

-You need to contact your lender in order to set up the process of putting your loans into deferment.
+Contact your student loan servicer to being the process of putting your loans into deferment.
 You may need to prove that you qualify for the economic hardship that allows you to put your loans on deferment.
 They may ask you to send documentation and give you a time limit of how long you will be in deferment.
-When this period is over you may be able to negotiate a longer period if you still have difficulty paying the loans.
-Additionally, the loan companies may be able to work out a lower payment amount to help you to be able to pay your loans.
+You'll also need to fill out an application.

 If you do not qualify for the deferment program, you may want to consolidate your loans and select a longer term to lower your monthly payment amounts.